-Ivan Kozachenko is a sociologist and honorary research fellow at the University of Aberdeen.
+Ivan Kozachenko is a sociologist and postdoctoral research associate at the University of Cambridge.
 He completed MA (Cum Laude) and a BA in Sociology at the V.N.
 Karazin Kharkiv National University, Ukraine.
-He obtained his PhD in Sociology from the University of Aberdeen in 2013, where he was awarded a Target Doctoral Scholarship, College of Arts and Social Sciences.
+He obtained his PhD in Sociology from the University of Aberdeen, where he was awarded a Target Doctoral Scholarship.
 The dissertation, ‘Eastern Slavic Diasporas in the UK: the Making of Communities’, explored tensions between national and supra-national identities within post-Soviet diasporas in the United Kingdom and impacts of information and communication technology on community-making practices.

 He is currently working on Strand 1 of the AHRC 'Multilingualism: Empowering Individuals, Transforming Societies' project.